traffordDataLab/opengovintelligence/opengovintelligence/apps/beta/trafford_pilot_prototype2/about.md

 ### Maps

 The maps show key indicator datasets relating to worklessness using a technique called Local Indicators of Spatial Association (LISA) which identifies clusters of hot (high worklessness) and cold (low worklessness) geographic areas.
-The areas are Lower-layer Super Output Areas (LSOA) which are statistically comparable geographies containing approximately 1,500 residents or 650 households.
+The areas are Lower-layer Super Output Areas (LSOA) which are statistically comparable geographies containing approximately 1,500 residents or 650 households on average.

 The clusters are categorised according to [Anselin 1995](http://onlinelibrary.wiley.com/doi/10.1111/j.1538-4632.1995.tb00338.x/abstract):